DreaminDani/desandoval-blog/content/posts/2024-05-17_Bookmark-Beat-EP20.md

 Here's the books I've read (or am still reading) this month:

 - [Someone You Can Build a Nest In](https://bookshop.org/p/books/someone-you-can-build-a-nest-in-john-wiswell/20241154?ean=9780756418854) was a gross, queer and deliciously heartwarming novel.
-Despite being a shape-shifting flesh monster, the main character was relateable and hilarious.
+Despite being a shape-shifting flesh monster, the main character was relatable and hilarious.
 This book definitely had a positive impact on my
 - [This Is How You Lose the Time War](https://bookshop.org/p/books/this-is-how-you-lose-the-time-war-amal-el-mohtar/18270911?ean=9781534430990) was a bit too full of itself for me to really feel connected to it.
 The last quarter of the book was really solid and I think they stuck the landing... but I think it would have been better as a short story.
 - [The Southern Book Club's Guide to Slaying Vampires](https://bookshop.org/p/books/the-southern-book-club-s-guide-to-slaying-vampires-grady-hendrix/15313751) takes place in the same town as My Best Friend's Exorcism but, instead, deals with the mind and mayhem of being a southern housewife.
 I felt a lot of affinity for Patricia Campbell and loved rooting for her and her friends as their lives (and their book club!) was infiltrated by a nasty vampire.
 - I'm also now switching off between [The Silmarillion](https://bookshop.org/p/books/the-silmarillion-j-r-r-tolkien/7084205) and [War and Peace](https://bookshop.org/p/books/war-and-peace-penguin-classics-deluxe-edition-leo-tolstoy/18529491?ean=9780143039990) as my "long reads."
 They are currently competing to be completed first!